 - Now add the chicken pieces in the same oil in batches and fry well till they turn golden brown and crisp.

 - Take them out and when all are done, sprinkle the fried curry leaves and green chilies over them.

-- Serve hot with raw onion slices and lemon wedges as a starter.
+- Serve your chicken 65 warm with raw onion slices and lemon wedges as an appetizer.
+Enjoy!